 Please install this update as soon as possible for any device with Flash Player installed.
 Google Chrome has already automatically received the update while earlier today Windows 8.1 and Windows 10 began receiving it.

 As always you can monitor the availability of security updates for most your software from the following websites (among others) or use Secunia PSI:

 US Computer Emergency Readiness Team (CERT) (please see the “Information on Security Updates” heading of the “Protecting Your PC” page):

+A further useful source of update related information is the Calendar of Updates.
 News/announcements of updates in the categories of General Software, Security Software and Utilities are available on their website.
 The news/announcements are very timely and (almost always) contain useful direct download links as well as the changes/improvements made by those updates (where possible).